-Willow is the daughter of Rook, one of the Legendary Bastard triplets of the Crown.
+Willow is the daughter of Rook, one of the triplets from the Legendary Bastards of the Crown.
 With the power of persuasion, she can get any man to do what she wants.
 But how far will she go to catch a thief?

 Excerpt from Seductive Secrets

 “Lady Willow?” asked a deep voice from behind her.

 Willow spun on her heel, her heart racing at hearing a man’s voice in her room.
 There in the doorway stood a tall, handsome knight.
 He gripped the edge of the doorframe with one hand but stayed outside the room.
 Unless it was her imagination, he was hesitant to enter.

 “Aye,” she said, her voice squeaking since she was so mesmerized by the man’s appearance.
 Hopefully, he was one of the unmarried knights here for the festival.
 She would like to get to know him.
 “I am Willow.
 Lady Willow Douglas.”
 She reached up and straightened the crown on her head.